hridyeshh/PaperBoxd/README.md

 All data operations flow through well-defined RESTful API routes (`/app/api/*`), creating a clear separation between presentation and business logic.
 This enables:

 - **Type safety**: Shared TypeScript interfaces between client and server
-- **Reusability**: API endpoints can be consumed by external services
 - **Testability**: API routes can be tested independently
 - **Future flexibility**: Easy migration to microservices if needed